-I firmly believe that the main thing in successful counselling is a strong bond between a client who is motivated to change and a counsellor who is willing to learn.
+I firmly believe that the main thing in successful therapy is a strong bond between a client who is motivated to change and a therapist who is willing to learn.
 I believe that with each client comes a learning experience whereby I aim to understand what life is for them, no matter what life has done to them.

-Whilst I am mainly a person-centred counsellor, I also integrate that with aspects of motivational interviewing, behaviourism, existentialism, and focussing techniques.
+Whilst I am mainly a person-centred counsellor and psychotherapist, I also integrate that with aspects of motivational interviewing, behaviourism, existentialism, and focussing techniques.

 With each client, comes a new person and a new range of experiences, life events, goals, and expectations.
 My main aim is to help each client to gain insight and to discover a way forward.